tupakkatapa/nix-config/nixosConfigurations/vladof/services/blog-contents/recipes/Mango Cheesecake.md

 4. Boil a small amount of water, then dissolve the soaked gelatin sheets in it.
 5. Carefully mix the gelatin solution into the mango-quark mixture.
 Follow this by folding in the whipped cream.
 6. Transfer the filling over the biscuit base, smoothing the top.
 Chill in the refrigerator for at least 2 hours to firm up.
 Time for a nap 😴
-7. For the glaze, repeat the gelatin process for the remaining mango puree.
-Pour over the set filling, smoothing out the glaze.
-Refrigerate again for 1 hour.
+7. For the glaze, repeat the gelatin process with the remaining mango puree.
+Pour it over the set filling, smoothing out the surface of the glaze.
+Refrigerate for at least 1 hour before serving.

 ### Serving
-Loosen the cheesecake from the pan with a barbecue stick or a knife, and transfer it to a cake platter.
-Garnish with fresh berries or serve as is, if desired.
+Loosen the cheesecake from the pan using a barbecue stick or knife, and transfer it to a cake platter, ready to slice and serve!